All posts

 Fixing the symptom, not the cause.
 "Wrap it in pcall" works once but the underlying bug compounds.
 Ask why it fails, not how to suppress the error.

 Not reproducing the bug first.
-AI can speculate but it works best when you've nailed down the exact trigger.
+AI can speculate, but it works best when you've nailed down the exact trigger.

 Spamming "fix it" without context.
 Always include the error message and the script.
 Without them, the AI is debugging blind.